oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 ### Administration Server Only Example

-First, make sure that you have the WebLogic Server 12.2.1.3 install image.
-Pull the WebLogic install image from the Oracle Container Registry, `container-registry.oracle.com/middleware/weblogic:12.2.1.3`, or build your own image, `oracle/weblogic:12.2.1.3-developer`, at [https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3).
+First, make sure that you have the WebLogic Server 12.2.1.3 or 12.2.1.4 install image.
+Pull the WebLogic install image from the Oracle Container Registry, `container-registry.oracle.com/middleware/weblogic:<version>`, or build your own image, `oracle/weblogic:<version>-developer`, at [https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles).

 Start a container from the WebLogic install image on supported versions.
 During runtime, you can override the default values of the following parameters with the `-e` option: